LEONARDBRUTON/LEONARDBRUTON.github.io/_posts/2020-02-02-the_use_of_self_in_ruby_and_initializing_instance_variables_and_return_values.markdown

 ```
 **Instance variables**
-They always refer to the invocation object.
-They are always visible in all methods of the class.
  They always refer to the i object being invoked.

 It may seem easy when reading about it, but in practicing it, it gets confusing at first.
 It is important to know and get used to using the proper one at the proper time because of scope.
 Since the names of some variables are common like:
 name, age, date, place, time, event   etc.…  If there used in their proper place the scopes won’t overlap.
 If a programmer is years later, updating your code it should save problems and visa versa if your updating a programmer’s code it should be easier and cleaner.
 Scope is what it’s all about...